-Sustainability is at the heart of everything PolarQuest does.
+Sustainability is at the heart of what we do.
 We travel in small groups and strive to have minimal impact on the environment.
-Our ships take 12 or 53 passengers and if you ask us, a small expedition ship is the best way to explore the Arctic nature.
+Our ships take 12 or 50 passengers and if you ask us, a small expedition ship is the best way to explore the wildlife and nature of Svalbard.

 As operators of expedition cruises, we cannot avoid emitting greenhouse gases during a voyage.
-Until renewable fuels are available in our line of business, we have chosen to carbon offset all our trips.
+Until renewable fuels are available in our line of business, we measure all CO2e emissons and carbon offset all our trips.

 BECOME AMBASSADORS FOR THE POLAR REGIONS!

 When travelling with PolarQuest, we hope that you get a new understanding of the eco system and the challenges the Arctic is facing as our planet is getting warmer.
 Once back home, we hope that our travellers become ambassadors of the Polar Regions and spread the word of these vulnerable areas.
-A deeper awareness hopefully leads to a broader interest for nature conservation and inspires to lifestyle changes.
+A deeper awareness hopefully leads to a broader interest for nature conservation.

 ARCHAEOLOGICAL AND HISTORICAL REMAINS